NethServer/docs/administrator-manual/en/virtual_hosts.rst

 Apache permissions
 ------------------

-FTP uploaded files has group "apache".
+FTP uploaded files are owned by the "apache" group.
 If you need to allow apache write or execution access, you can change group permissions using the FTP client

 .. warning:: If a virtual host contains executable code, such as PHP
              scripts, user permissions and security implications must